Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Game Theory on the Move and Potential Directions

-In the previous section, we presented an overview of the current state of the art involving the game-theoretic models to study human behavior amid epidemics.
-However, as we demonstrated, there are still many hollows and research gaps in the results presented that need to be well taken care of.
+Despite of the current impact that the game theory-based model made, there are still many hollows and research gaps in the results presented that need to be well taken care of.
 This section spotlights several of the main research challenges, to what extent they are currently being tackled, and what needs to be done.